 “… beautifully, if not deliciously, described story.”

 “Weaves alluring language, seductive setting, the charm of shadowed history, and cunning intrigue into a (modern) historical mystery so tantalizing you will be swept away from word one.”

 Christine Evelyn Volker became intrigued by foreign cultures at an early age, which propelled her to study Spanish, German and Italian.
 After pursuing an MLS and an MBA, she was drawn to international banking where her career brought her to Italy.
 A native New Yorker, she resides with her husband in Northern California.
 Venetian Blood marks a return to her roots in the humanities.
 She is currently at work on her second international mystery, this one set in the rainforest of Peru.

-Venetian Blood: Murder in a Sensuous City is a finalist for the 2017 Sarton Women’s Book Award in Contemporary Fiction!
+Venetian Blood: Murder in a Sensuous City is the winner of the 2017 Sarton Women’s Book Award in Contemporary Fiction!

 The program is named in honor of May Sarton, who is remembered for her outstanding contributions to women’s literature as a memoirist, novelist, and poet.
 The awards are given annually to women authors writing chiefly about women in memoir, biography and fiction published in the United States and Canada.